GOVERNMENT LAW LIBRARY STANDARDS:

 C. Collection Maintenance and Preservation

-The library’s collections should be maintained in good physical condition.
-The library should establish preservation and disaster recovery programs, plans and policies.
+The library's collections should be maintained in good physical condition, including systematic book cleaning, repair, and binding where warranted.
+The library should establish preventive maintenance, preservation, and disaster recovery programs, plans, and policies.

 PLANS: SAMPLES AND TEMPLATES